-If you feel you have taken a class that might qualify for NICA PDUs, self-report to your coach license in the NICA Pit Zone.
-If it does qualify, NICA Coach Licensing will update your Coach Profile in the Pit Zone.
+If you feel you have taken a class that might qualify for NICA CEUs, please self-report to your coach license in the NICA Pit Zone.
+If it does qualify, NICA Coach Licensing will update your License Status in the Pit Zone.
 If we have any questions, we will follow up via email.
-The IMBA Trail Building School is one of those programs, see more information below.
+For example, the IMBA Trail Building School is one of those programs, see more information below.

 IMBA Trail Building School

-IMBA and NICA have parterned together to provide NICA Coach License PDU (3 units) for attending IMBA’s Trail Building School.
-The one day class teaches IMBA’s philosophies and trains local volunteers and land managers on how to build and maintain sustainable singletrack.
-The school involves three hours in the classroom followed by about four hours in the field doing hands-on trail work and field instruction.
+IMBA and NICA have partnered together to provide NICA Coach Licensing CEUs (3 units) for attending IMBA’s Trail Building School.
+The one day class teaches IMBA’s philosophy and trains local volunteers and land managers on how to build and maintain sustainable singletrack.
+The school involves three hours of in-class training followed by four hours of in-the-field curriculum doing hands-on trail work and field instruction.
 Plan this classroom session for Saturday from 9 a.m. to noon.
 For more information click here.

 For upcoming IMBA Trail Building Schools and locations click here.